How Churches can Overcome a Toxic Culture-

 It’s just too dang messy.

 If the organization or church survives the birth and childhood phase (some don’t).
 It marches into adulthood.
 Adulthood is the sweet spot for a ministry or church.
 There’s still an abundance of enthusiasm and a clear vision for where the ministry is going and what it exists for.
 The vision is firmly rooted in biblical principles and prayer.
-The ministry is still very Jesus centered but there’s more discipline than in the childhood phase.
+The ministry is still very Jesus centered, but there’s more discipline than in the childhood phase.
 The policies and leadership structure developed in the early adulthood phase provide the stability necessary to keep the thing from flying off the rails.
 This is typically a very long phase that is even more effective and fruitful than the childhood phase.
 The organization or church earns a good reputation in the community and it does a lot of good.
 People are saved, lives are transformed and Jesus is glorified in a big way (Romans 10:9, Ephesians 2:8-10, Titus 3:5).

 Then comes middle age.